assimilatereality/assimilatereality.github.io/_posts/2025-12-23-systems-thinking.md

 _**Executive Summary:** Reality perception approaches—trying to completely understand how systems work—hit fundamental limits in complex systems.
 These aren't practical limitations we can overcome with better tools or more time.
 They're inherent to how complex systems behave.
 Non-linearity means small causes create huge effects.
 Emergence means system behaviors can't be predicted from understanding components.
 Feedback loops create unpredictable dynamics.
 The most effective approach isn't choosing between deep understanding and practical action, but recognizing when each applies and integrating both thoughtfully._

----

-This article gets a bit philosophical at times.
-Here's a simpler version of what we're covering: Simply put, one question asks "What exists?" and another asks "How do we know what exists?"
-This article explores why even our best attempts to fully understand complex systems sometimes fail—not because we're not trying hard enough, but because of how these systems fundamentally work.
+_Two questions face us: "What exists?" and "How do we know what exists?"
+This article explores why even our best attempts to fully understand complex systems sometimes fail—not because we're not trying hard enough, but because of how these systems fundamentally work._

 ---